apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 a <: b == a
 ```

-If your specification contains such a declaration and it is used somewhere,
+If your specification contains such a declaration, and it is used somewhere,
 then you are using the old type annotations.
 You have to remove them and write
 the new ones.
 The old and new type annotations are conceptually different, so there is
 no automatic upgrade process.